sohang3112/sohang3112.github.io/_posts/2024-3-10-blood-sweat-and-pixels-book-review.md

 <!-- TODO: hack Jekyll theme to also use subtitle: https://github.com/mmistakes/minimal-mistakes/issues/1733#issuecomment-402843217 -->

+## A Glimpse behind the scenes of Video Games

 Usually I stay far away from the world of video games.
 I consider myself a nerd, but unlike most nerds, I was never a big fan of playing video games.
 When I was a teenager, I had a couple of video games like Counter-Strike and Dirt (car racing) on my PC - but they lay unused most of the time, only to be played when my younger cousin brothers came to my house on festivals.

 I have, however, always been more interested in the *process* of how video games are made.
 Although I have yet to make any video games, I tried to once when I was in school but ended up abandoning it.